Overview of Bovine Secondary Recumbency

 Hobbling may be considered in cows suspected to have obturator or sciatic nerve damage to prevent overabduction that can lead to muscular damage.
 Ropes should never be used for this purpose.
 A soft nylon strap may be wrapped twice around the middle of each metatarsus, allowing a distance of at least 3 ft between the legs.

 On every day of the recumbency, an attempt should be made to bring the cow to its feet.
 Several simple but effective techniques can be tried.
 In one method, the clinician stands with feet pressed under the cow at a point below the scapulohumeral joint.
 A sharp blow is delivered by driving the knees into the muscle mass below and caudal to the scapula.
 This method must not be used on the thoracic wall unprotected by the muscle mass to avoid fracturing the ribs.
 If the animal struggles to rise, an assistant should grasp the root of the tail with both hands and lift.
 Lifting on any other part of the tail may cause damage.
 Recently calved cows can be motivated to rise if they hear their own calf bawling with hunger.
 The calf is best restrained close to the cow but out of her sight.
-Some workers use electric goads and various anecdotal or traditional methods of inflicting pain to stimulate a cow to rise; these measures have a low success rate in inexperienced hands.
+Some workers use electric goads and various anecdotal or traditional methods of inflicting pain to stimulate a cow to rise; these measures have a low success rate in inexperienced hands and are not recommended.

 The value of hip clamps is controversial.
 Their proper use requires experience, skill, and a delicate touch.
 Continual use causes trauma and pain that is counterproductive.
 The forelimbs support 60% of a cow’s weight and, therefore, the use of a canvas sling under the sternum is almost mandatory for consistent success.
 A chest band is required to prevent the sling from slipping backward.
 If the sling is suspended from the tine at one end of a fork lift, and the hip clamps from a tine at the other end, minimal trauma results.
 If a fork lift is not available, a T-bar suspended by a pulley from an overhead beam (or a tripod for animals at pasture) will serve.
 The jaws of the clamps must be well protected with synthetic foam or rubber secured in place with a wrap of duct tape.